 All femoral hernias should be repaired unless contraindicated by the patient’s condition.

-The patient is placed in a supine position with the knees slightly flexed to lessen the tension in the groin.
+Patients are placed in a supine position with the knees slightly flexed to lessen the tension in the groin.
 The entire table is tilted slightly with the patient’s head down.